Siltronic (FRA:WAF) Given a €145.00 Price Target at UBS Group

-Siltronic (FRA:WAF) has been assigned a €145.00 ($170.59) price objective by analysts at UBS Group in a report released on Wednesday, Borsen Zeitung reports.
-The firm currently has a “neutral” rating on the stock.
-UBS Group’s target price points to a potential upside of 4.43% from the company’s previous close.
+Siltronic (FRA:WAF) received a €145.00 ($170.59) price objective from research analysts at UBS Group in a research note issued on Wednesday, Borsen Zeitung reports.
+The brokerage currently has a “neutral” rating on the stock.
+UBS Group’s price objective would suggest a potential upside of 3.09% from the stock’s current price.

 Siltronic AG, together with its subsidiaries, manufactures and sells semiconductor silicon wafers with diameters of up to 300 mm worldwide.
 The company offers polished and epitaxial wafers; and special products, such as Ultimate Silicon, PowerFZ, and HiREF.
 Its silicon wafers are used in computers, smartphones, flat screens, navigation systems, and other applications.